Ahmed al-Nami: Attacks

 Passengers on the plane heard through phone calls the fates of the other hijacked planes, and organized a brief assault to retake the cockpit.
 The plane crashed into the Pennsylvanian countryside and all aboard died.

+His Saudi Arabia ID card, Saudi Arabian Youth Hostels Association Identification Card, two photographs of him, and the remains of his Florida ID card were recovered from the crash site.